 In an odd twist, Guu from Haré+Guu has red eyes in her "normal" form, but considering that she's that world's rough equivalent of Cthulhu, it makes sense.

 Subverted in the original Magical Girl Lyrical Nanoha.
-Fate Testarossa is introduced as an adversary and an apparent villain, but it quickly becomes apparent that she's the enemy more by circumstance than choice, and she does a Heel Face Turn near the end.
+The red-eyed Fate Testarossa is introduced as an adversary and an apparent villain, but it quickly becomes apparent that she's the enemy more by circumstance than choice, and she does a Heel-Face Turn near the end.

 Double subverted in Murder Princess.
 Alita and the rest of her family have red eyes, which no one comments on and are presumably normal.
 When Falis and Alita switch bodies, however, red eyes are the only warning you'll get.

 The Uchiha clan might as well be built around this trope.
 Every Uchiha's eyes turn red when using the Sharingan, and Itachi and Obito pretty much always have them on.

 Used to some degree whenever Naruto used Kurama's chakra and his eyes turn red (with the added bonus of Hellish Pupils), though he is still aware of whose side he's on.
 When he reaches four tails and above, his eyes turn into glowing holes, and that's when everyone knows they're screwed.

 His eyes turn Orange Red and later pure red with his human pupil when he uses Nine-tailed Chakra Mode and Biju Mode.

 Filler character Ranmaru has red eyes when he's using his unnamed eye jutsu.
 He's technically not evil, just willing to assist Raiga even if it involves helping him kill people, until he sees the error of his ways.